wardi/jsonsquared/README.md

 ### Nested objects

-JSON objects nested directly inside other objects are represented by extra columns with the parent name and child joined with a period (`.`).  e.g.:
+JSON objects nested directly inside other objects are represented by extra columns with the parent name and child name joined with a period (`.`).  e.g.:

 id | name.en | name.fr